-The fair value of the common shares issued in the private placements was determined to be the more easily measurable component and were valued at their fair value, as determined by the closing quoted bid price on the announcement date.
-The balance, if any, was allocated to the attached warrants.
+The fair value of the common shares issued in private placements are determined to be the more easily measurable component and are valued at their fair value, as determined by the closing quoted bid price on the announcement date.
+The balance, if any, is allocated to the attached warrants.
 Warrants that are issued as payment for an agency fee or other transaction costs are accounted for as share-based payments.